 Notes

-- Homemade coleslaw improves significantly after it's had a chance to rest in the fridge for a few hours.
-So although you can serve it right away, I highly recommend making it one or two hours in advance.
+- Homemade coleslaw improves significantly after resting in the fridge for a few hours.
+Although you can serve it immediately, I highly recommend making it one or two hours beforehand.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+- You can keep the leftovers in the fridge, in an airtight container, for up to four days.
 Give the salad another stir before serving it.

 Nutrition per Serving